AzumaraJoseph/Pig-Game/README.md

 This project is forked from [Original Repository](https://github.com/jonasschmedtmann/complete-javascript-course/tree/master/07-Pig-Game).

 ## Features
-- Responsive design
-- Modern CSS with Flexbox and Grid
-- BEM methodology
+- Rolling the dice
+- Holding the current score
+- Switching between players
+- Resetting the game

 ## Deployed